vitkon/meteor-react-typescript-boilerplate/README.md

-# Meteor React Typescript boilerplate
+# Meteor + React + Typescript = ❤️

-This slightly opinionated boilerplate / starter package will allow you to move straight into coding in Meteor.
+This slightly opinionated boilerplate / starter app will allow you to move straight into coding a statically typed Meteor app with React views.

 ## What's inside
 - Meteor v1.4